-ison, the simplified $\chi^2$ divided by the degree of freedom with the average biases (sum of the $\overline{C} - E$ or of the absolute values of $\overline{C} - E$ , $\sum$ and $\sum ||$ , respectively) are also indicated.
-This table is pointing out the difference between the nominal file (file 0) and the average of the I random files: showing that the calculated integral values are different for $\mathbf{ND}0$ and $\overline{\mathbf{ND}}$ .
-This table also indicates that almost all differences $\overline{C} - E$ can be covered by $\Delta C$ .
-It also does not mean that an adjustment of nuclear data can simultaneously reduce all $\overline{C} - E$ to zero, but it indicates a possible degree of improvement.
-One can see that only 5 calculated integral values are within one experimental standard deviation, being 36 % of all integral values.
+In order to compare the posterior and prior results, table 2 presents the calculated prior benchmark values, both from the average of the I random runs, and for the nominal set of ENDF files, called "file 0".
+The "file 0" is obtained from the set of nominal model parameters, without random variations.
+It corresponds to the best-estimate calculation for the nuclear data (cross sections and other) as one can find in a nuclear data library.
+For later comparison, the simplified χ^2 divided by the degree of freedom with the average biases (sum of the $\overline{C} - E$ or of the absolute values of $\overline{C} - E$, \sum and $\sum ||$, respectively) are also indicated.
+This table is pointing out the difference between the nominal file (file 0) and the average of the I random files: showing that the calculated integral values are different for ND_0 and \overline{ND} .
+This table also indicates that almost all differences $\overline{C} - E$ to zero, but it indicates a possible degree of improvement.
+One can see that only 5 calculated integral values are within one experimental standard deviation, being 36% of all integral values.

 As an additional indication of the deviation between calculated and measured integral values, the average deviations are also indicated with an uncertainty of 480 pcm.
-It is obtained using the calculated uncertainties $\Delta C$ on each integral values, and with the correlation matrix presented in Fig. 1.
-Because of the non negligible correlation terms in $\mathbb{M}{\mathbf{c}}$ , the calculated global uncertainty is smaller than the individual components.
+It is obtained using the calculated uncertainties ΔC on each integral values, and with the correlation matrix presented in fig. 1.
+Because of the non-negligible correlation terms in $\mathbb{M}{\mathbf{c}}$, the calculated global uncertainty is smaller than the individual components.